 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort.

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of completion at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

-North Vancouver BC • West Vancover BC • Richmond BC • Coquitlam BC • Burnaby BC
+Proudly serving Vancouver BC and the surrounding areas: North Vancouver BC • West Vancover BC • Richmond BC • Coquitlam BC • Burnaby BC.